CHRONIC PAIN CHAMPIONS

 I was surprised as she read each bottle, making comments and recommendations about each pill – including product quality, labeling issues, ingredient safety, and dosing.

 When the appointment ended, my medicine and supplement list was much shorter with her recommending stopping most of the supplements and my gym bag much lighter – throwing away the pills was going to stop taking.
-I kept only one supplement - Vitamin D.
+I kept only one supplement - Vitamin D, which I no longer use.

 Bottom line